HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 We’ve split up our most interesting insights into four categories: Ease of reading, media on the web, ease of page navigation, and compatibility with assistive technologies.

-**_Note:_** We did not find any significant difference in accessibility when testing on desktop vs. mobile.
-As a result, all of our presented metrics are the result of our **desktop** analysis unless otherwise stated.
+No significant difference in accessibility was found between desktop and mobile during testing.
+As a result, all of our presented metrics are the result of our desktop analysis unless otherwise stated.

 ## Ease of reading